Fence Installer Sattler

 When is the best time of year to install a fence?

-Many homeowners prefer spring or early summer since the weather is favorable and it’s the start of outdoor season.
+Spring and early summer are popular choices because the weather is pleasant and homeowners are preparing for outdoor living.
 The downside is contractor schedules fill up quickly, often raising prices.

 The only real limitation is when the ground is frozen solid or too muddy for secure installation.